ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Backend
 {: #backend}

-In this section, you will create a backend(database) subnet with virtual server instance and define the rules for network access.
+In this section, you will create a backend subnet with virtual server instance and define the rules for network access.

 ### Create a subnet for the backend